 For over 35,000 years humans have been feeding themselves and their families from the landscape with the bow and arrow.
 Patiently and carefully learning to create the bows and arrows from natural materials, training in archery, and learning to track and scout for prey were skills that were all elevated to art forms over the millennia.

 Join us as we explore the art and science of traditional bow hunting.
 In this nine month long program students will learn the following:

 Raw Hide Craft

 Field Dressing and Butchering

 This course is designed to cover all the necessary skills needed to hunt with your own primitive hunting set up.
 Each student will be worked with individually based on their current skill level and exposure to the skills.
-Tools and materials as well as meals and camping are supplied during the classes.
+Some tools and materials as as well as camping and outdoor kitchen aess are supplied during the classes.

 Hans Mayer will be joining us to help teach the intricacies of the hunt and preparation, bringing his life long experience and passion for hunting white tails and more to the program.

 The program meets once a month for classes and ends with two three day hunting trips, one in Vermont, and one in New Hampshire.
 We will hunt hard but this is not a canned hunt and no one is guaranteed success other than lessons learned and skills improved.
 Hopefully some good times and fresh game around the fire.

 Bow and Arrow Making March 9-14th

 Flint Knapping June 8-9